Section: New Results

 We have pursued our work about a new class of high order implicit three time step schemes for semi-discretized wave equations of the form

-where K h is a symmetric positive definite matrix.
+where is a symmetric positive definite matrix.
 For such problems, explicit three time step schemes generally show good performances but present two major drawbacks, in some situations, that have not yet been completely overcome:

-• If the mesh presents elements of quite different sizes, the time step must be adapted to the smallest one because of the CFL condition.
+If the mesh presents elements of quite different sizes, the time step must be adapted to the smallest one because of the CFL condition.

-• If the mass matrix is non diagonal or non block-diagonal, its inversion (at least one time per iteration) can lead to a dramatic over cost of the schemes, which is obviously not the case with implicit schemes for which a matrix has to be inverted in any case.
+If the mass matrix is non diagonal or non block-diagonal, its inversion (at least one time per iteration) can lead to a dramatic over cost of the schemes, which is obviously not the case with implicit schemes for which a matrix has to be inverted in any case.

 A natural way to avoid this restriction is to use local time stepping techniques which divides into two categories.
 First, the locally implicit technique, which is optimal in term of CFL restriction but “only” second order accurate in time, and requires the inversion of interface matrices.
 Second, the fully explicit local time stepping, as developed that enables to achieve high order time stepping but without (up to now) a full control over the CFL condition.

-This is why we construct generalized implicit θ-scheme using the modified equation approach to obtain 4th order approximation.
-These schemes introduce 2 degree of freedom θ and ϕ and can be written under a general form as
+This is why we construct generalized implicit -scheme using the modified equation approach to obtain 4th order approximation.
+These schemes introduce 2 degree of freedom and and can be written under a general form as

-The parameters θ and ϕ are chosen as functions of the time step through the resolution of an optimization problem: we consider that the time step is given and we try to obtain a scheme that minimizes the consistency errors still being stable.
+The parameters and are chosen as functions of the time step through the resolution of an optimization problem: we consider that the time step is given and we try to obtain a scheme that minimizes the consistency errors still being stable.
 The limit problem when the time step tends is infinite gives an optimal unconditionally stable fourth order scheme.
 This work has been submitted for publication.

 Discontinuous Galerkin Methods for wave equations